artmetla/DejaView/docs/data-sources/system-log.md

 ## Syscalls
-The enter and exit of all syscalls can be tracked in Perfetto traces.
+The enter and exit of all syscalls can be tracked in DejaView traces.

 The following ftrace events need to added to the trace config to collect syscalls.